-Holiday lets in Hope, Derbyshire, England
+Self catering holiday cottages in Hope, Derbyshire, England

 The wonderfully named Hope lies in Hope Valley, nestled within the greenery of the Peak District National Park.
 This ancient village in Derbyshire’s Peak District is perfect for an active self-catering break or just relaxing in terrific scenery.
 Hope Valley attracts walkers and climbers plus mountain bikers who take advantage of the designated biking routes.
 Although a small village, locals and visitors have a choice of shops, cafes and pubs.
 With trees, hills and pastures surrounding the village, Hope could be an excellent choice for a country cottage holiday or rural retreat break.

-Facts about what Hope offers for Self-Catering Holidays
+What Hope, Derbyshire offers for Self-Catering Holidays

 For anyone wanting to let the train take the strain when holidaying in Hope, the village has a railway station on the Hope Valley line, which runs from Sheffield to Manchester.